monsieurbiz/SyliusContactRequestPlugin/README.md

 ## Getting started

 Submit a contact request from the native contact form.
-Them go in the back-office in the customer menu node you will have a new menu 'contact requests', click on it and you can see a grid with the contact requests created.
+Then go in the back-office in the customer menu node you will have a new menu 'contact requests', click on it, and you can see a grid with the contact requests created.
-Obviously, this plugin is not retroactive and contact requests made before the plugin was installed will not be displayed.
+Obviously, this plugin is not retroactive and contact requests made before this plugin was installed will not be displayed.

 ### For the installation without flex, follow these additional steps